romana/multi-ping/README.md

 # MultiPing: A pure-python implemention to monitor IP addresses with pings

 MultiPing is a Python library to monitor one or many IP addresses via ICMP echo (ping) requests.
-It supports timeouts and retries, is small and compact and does not rely on any 3rd party packages, aside from what's included in Python.
+It works for Python 2 and 3, supports timeouts and retries, is small and compact and does not rely on any 3rd party packages, aside from what's included in Python.

 It is ideally suited to monitor large numbers of hosts in clusters, but is just as suitable to check on a single address.